- Practice Areas

 A semi-truck is also called a big rig or a semi-trailer truck.
 It usually consists of two parts: the tractor and the trailer.
 The tractor is what tows the trailer and where the engine is.
 The driver works and sometimes sleeps in the tractor (also called the cab).
 The tractor typically has three axles.
 The front axle is for steering whereas the back two axles are used to hold wheels that support the load and the trailer.
 The trailer usually only has two axles but they can hold four wheels each.
 That is how a semi-truck can have 16 or 18 wheels and can be called a 16-wheeler or 18-wheeler.
 The trailer is coupled with the road tractor by being bolted or being coupled by fifth wheel coupling or automatic coupling.
 Commercial vehicles like semi-trucks are, of course, in heavy use by shipping companies and freight companies.

 Peterbilt has been manufacturing and building trucks since 1939.
-They have mainly focused on making big rigs that are medium or heavy duty in the Class 5 through Class 8 range.
+They have mainly focused on making big rigs that are medium or heavy-duty in Class 5 through Class 8 range.
 During our over three decades of protecting victims of truck accidents, we have seen plenty of accidents involving Peterbilt trucks.

-The most popular models that are on the road today that Peterbilt makes include the 389, the 388, the 384, the 367 (which is a Heavy Haul truck), the 365, the 330, the 335, the 340 (short haul and pickup model), the 325, the 320 (used in many cases as a concrete pumper), the 390, the 220, and the 587.
-Peterbilt also builds semi-trailer trucks, liquefied natural gas (LNG) trucks, hybrid models, aerodynamic trucks, vocational truck models, freightliner trucks, dump trucks and cab-over engine trucks.
-They typically utilize PACCAR engines for their trucks including the PACCAR MX Heavy Duty Engine, the PACCAR PX-8 Engine, and the PACCAR PX-6 Engine.
+The most popular models that are on the road today that Peterbilt makes include the 389, the 388, the 384, the 367 (which is a Heavy Haul truck), the 365, the 330, the 335, the 340 (short haul and pickup model), the 325, the 320 (used in many cases as a concrete pumper), the 390, then 220, and the 587.
+Peterbilt also builds semi-trailer trucks, liquefied natural gas (LNG) trucks, hybrid models, aerodynamic trucks, vocational truck models, Freightliner trucks, dump trucks and cab-over-engine trucks.
+They typically utilize PACCAR engines for their trucks including the PACCAR MX Heavy Duty Engine, the PACCAR PX-8 Engine, and the PACCAR PX-6 engine.

 For more information about truck driving traffic laws, federal laws, service regulations, and safety, check out the website for Federal Motor Carrier Safety Administration (FMCSA).